opentensor/developer-docs/docs/bittensor-rel-notes.md

 # Bittensor Release Notes

-The following are the release notes for the Bittensor software:
+The following are the release notes for the Bittensor software.

+## Release 7.3.0

+### New features and enhancements

+- With this version, the [Consensus-based weights](./subnets/consensus-based-weights.md) feature is now available in the `master` branch.
+This feature was available only in the `rc_7.3.0` branch of the `bittensor` repo until now.

 ## 12 June 2024: Release 7.2.0